newtext/Head-First-Design-Patterns/src/com/designpatterns/strategy/README.md

 Model Duck have flying behavior, but it cannot quack since quack behavior was not set in the constructor.

-Model Duck can start using quack behaviors by dynamically setting the quack feature by using setQuackBehavior.
+Model Duck can start using quack behaviors by dynamically setting the quack feature by using setQuackBehavior or add the behaviors in the constructor.

 1. Ducks
    - IS a